 10. Information Obligations of the Data Processor and Breach of Personal Data Protection

-10.1 The Data Processor shall immediately inform the Data Controller of any breaches or suspected breaches of this Agreement or regulations related to the protection of personal data.
+10.1 The Data Processor shall inform the Data Controller of any breaches or suspected breaches of this Agreement or regulations related to the protection of personal data without undue delay, and in any event no later than 48 hours after becoming aware of such a breach or suspected breach.

 10.2 The Data Processor shall assist the Data Controller in investigating, limiting the damage, and rectifying breaches.